 Why are you avoiding my question?

-I I asked you uh I said, I think you need to change your mind and run, and you start you it sounded like a Hillary Clinton to me.
+I asked you, I said, I think you need to change your mind and run.

-I'm gonna stay very engaged.
+I'm going to stay very engaged.

-You haven't seen the last of me.
+You haven't seen The Last of Me.

 No, I understand.

-I don't blame you.
+I don't blame you, honestly.

-All right, thank you both.
+Thank you both.

 All right, let's go to our busy telephones here.

-Uh Bob is in New York.
+Bob is in New York.

-Bob High, how are you?
+Bob, hi, how are you?

 Glad you called, sir.